JonathanBowker/AI-model-cards-template/README.md

-# AI and ML Model Cards
+# AI System Passports
-## Model Cards for Model Reporting
+## AI Passports for Model Reporting
-AI and ML Model Cards serve to disclose information about a trained machine learning model.
+AI Passports serve to disclose information about a trained machine learning model.
 This includes how it was built, what assumptions were made during its development, what type of model behaviour different cultural, demographic, or phenotypic population groups may experience, and an evaluation of how well the model performs with respect to those groups.

-# Background
+## Background
-As the use of machine learning technology has rapidly increased, so too have reports of errors and failures.
-Despite the potentially serious repercussions of these errors, those looking to use trained machine learning models in a particular context have no way of understanding the systematic impacts of these models before deploying them.
+As the use of machine learning technology and AI are rapidly increasing, so too have the volume of reports of errors and failures.
+Despite the potentially serious repercussions of these errors, those looking to use trained machine learning models in a particular context have no way of understanding the systematic impacts of these models before deploying them or engaging their services.

-Model Cards standardise ethical practice and reporting by allowing stakeholders to compare candidate models for deployment across traditional evaluation metrics, and along the axes of ethical, inclusive, and fair considerations.
-This goes further than current solutions to aid stakeholders in different contexts.
-For example, to aid policy makers and regulators on questions to ask of a model, and known benchmarks around the suitability of a model in a given setting.
+The AI Passport service aims to standardise ethical practice and reporting by allowing key people to compare candidate models for deployment across traditional evaluation metrics as well as the axes of ethical, inclusive, and fair considerations.
+This goes beyond the boundaries of current solutions that aid stakeholders in different contexts.
+For example, to aid policy makers and regulators on questions to ask about a model, and known benchmarks around the suitability of a model in a specific setting.

-This enables model reporting with different meanings to those involved (see below) in different aspects of model development, deployment, and use:
+AI Passports enable model reporting with different context for those involved in different aspects of model development, deployment, and usage:

-- ML and AI practitioners can better understand how well the model might work for the intended use cases and track its performance over time.
+- ML and AI practitioners can better understand how well the model might work for its intended use cases and track its performance over time.
-- Model developers can compare the model’s results to other models in the same space, and make decisions about training their own system.
+- Model developers can compare the model’s results to other models in the same space, and make decisions about training their own AI system.
 - Software developers working on products that use the model’s predictions can inform their design and implementation decisions.
-- Policymakers can understand how a machine learning system may fail or succeed in ways that impact people.
+- Policymakers can understand how a machine learning system may fail or succeed in ways that impact individuals and groups.
-- Organisations can inform decisions about adopting technology that incorporates machine learning.
+- Organisations can make better informed decisions about adopting technology that incorporates machine learning.
 - ML-knowledgeable individuals can be informed on different options for fine-tuning, model combination, or additional rules and constraints to help curate models for intended use cases without requiring technical expertise.
-- Impacted individuals who may experience effects from a model can better understand how it works or use information in the card to pursue remedies.
+- Impacted individuals who may be affected by a model can better understand how it works or use information in the Model Passport to pursue remedies.

-# Model Card Sections
+# AI Passport Sections
-Model cards serve to disclose information about a trained machine learning model.
+AI Passports serve to disclose information about a trained machine learning model.
 This includes how it was built, what assumptions were made during its development, what type of model behaviour different cultural, demographic, or phenotypic population groups may experience, and an evaluation of how well the model performs with respect to those groups.

 # ML Model Card
-### Model Details.
+### 1. Model Details.
 Basic information about the model.
-	– Person or organization developing model
+	– Person or organisation developing model
 	– Model date
 	– Model version
 	– Model type